Advantages of Futures over Stocks

 Well established exchanges

-Futures were started to stabilize markets and prices for commodities, such as pork, eggs, etc. The Chicago Mercantile Exchange was formed over 125 years ago for this purpose.
+Futures contracts were created to stabilize markets and prices for commodities, such as pork, eggs, etc. The Chicago Mercantile Exchange was formed over 125 years ago for this purpose.
 Futures are not new, however, index futures, based on the S&P 500 and other indexes, instead of commodities, were started in 1982.
+As far as I can tell they serve no stabilization purpose, however, they do allow owners of stock to hedge their holdings, a process I’m not terribly familiar with.

 Disadvantages